jasonaaronwilson/lib-system-call/STARTUP.md

     |       argc      | <- rsp
     +-----------------+

-The point of startup-linux-x86-64.S is to call main with argc, argc, and envp so that you don't need any other libraries for your extremely low-level code that is possibly using "system-call.h" for all of it's other needs.
+The point of startup-linux-x86-64.S and startup.c is to call main with argc, argv, and envp so that you don't need any other libraries for your extremely low-level code that doesn't depend on anything except except a very small routine to do system calls.
+Our sample program with no debug information is 14,392 bytes